 The purpose of the National Voter's Registration Act (NVRA) is to make available more opportunities for people to vote.
 The local county department of social services/agencies must ensure voter registration forms are available to individuals during their visits.
-The voter's registration questions are located in the WFFA Application Workbook (DSS-8228), Intelligence Evidence Gathering (IEG) and the one page application in NC FAST.
-If the individual asks for assistance in completing the voter registration form, the local county department of social services/agencies must provide assistance.
+The voter's registration questions are located in the WFFA Application Workbook (DSS-8228), Intelligent Evidence Gathering (IEG) and the one page application in North Carolina's Families Accessing Services through Technology (NC FAST).
+If the individual asks for assistance in completing the voter's registration form, the local county department of social services/agencies must provide assistance.
 County departments of social services/agencies inform the individual that the Board of Elections processes applications to register to vote.
-Questions concerning voter registration must be directed to the Local Board of Elections.
+Questions concerning voter's registration must be directed to the Local Board of Elections.